tatp22/linformer-pytorch/README.md

         checkpoint_level="C0", # What checkpoint level to use.
 For more information, see below. parameter_sharing="layerwise", # What level of parameter sharing to use.
 For more information, see below. k_reduce_by_layer=0, # Going down `depth`, how much to reduce `dim_k` by, for the `E` and `F` matrices.
-Will have a minimum value of 1.
+Will have a minimum value of 1. full_attention=False, # Use full attention instead, for O(n^2) time and space complexity.
+Included here just for comparison
         ).cuda()
 x = torch.randn(1, 262144, 64).cuda()
 y = model(x)